AdobeDocs/experience-manager-learn.en/help/foundation/workflow/use-workflow-management.md

 description: AEM Workflow management provides a user with more visibility over content under workflow, and allows for easier management of Workflow model definitions.
 seo-title: Use Workflow Management in AEM
 seo-description: EM Workflow management provides a user with more visibility over content under workflow, and allows for easier management of Workflow model definitions.
-kt:
-product: experience manager
-sub-product: workflow
-feature: workflow,launchers
-topics:
 version: 6.5
-doc-type: feature video
+sub-product: foundation, sites, assets
+feature: workflow
+topics: governance, collaboration
 activity: use
-team:
 audience: administrator
+doc-type: feature-video
 ---

 # Use Workflow Management